americocunhajr/UERJ-UQ-CSE/README.md

 # UQ-CPS
-Uncertainty Quantification in Computational Predictive Science
+Uncertainty Quantification in Computational Science and Engineering